cyborgsphinx/cyborgsphinx.github.io/blog/vim-in-emacs.md

 It turns out to not be too hard to make Emacs usable by a Vimmer.
 Just using the Evil plugin, called a package in Emacs, does a lot of work to make the environment pretty much equivalent to Vim.
-Interestingly, it lacks support for the leader key, which is a boon for anyone who wants custom keystrokes wihtout haVing to scour through the keys of Vim and figure out what isn't being used by default.
+Interestingly, it lacks support for the leader key, which is a boon for anyone who wants custom keystrokes wihtout having to scour through the keys of Vim and figure out what isn't being used by default.

 But this wasn't too bad, installing Windows 10 after years of not using anything not